FY22 Title VI Nondiscrimination Training Instructions

-All grantees will report Title VI in the online grants system.
+All grantees will report Title VI compliance in the online grants system.
 Failure to complete Title VI training may result in the cancellation of your grant.
-For FY20, the Title VI training deadlines are as follows:
+For FY22, the Title VI training deadlines are as follows:

-- Annual Grants must submit Title VI training between July 1, 2019 – December 6, 2019, and/or by the first request for payment whichever comes first and be submitted in the online grants system.
-The deadline for ALL Annual Grants is December 6, 2019.
+- Annual Grants must complete Title VI training and submit certification between July 1, 2021 – December 3, 2021, and/or by the first request for payment whichever comes first and be submitted in the online grants system.
+The FY22 Title VI submission deadline for all Annual Grants is December 3, 2021.

 Who should be trained?

-- All paid staff involved with the grant of the organization is to be trained and this information is to be reported on the Title VI Training and Certification form.
-Please coordinate within your organization and submit only one form listing each staff that has completed training.
-Do NOT submit multiple Title VI forms for each staff person that completes training.
+- All paid staff involved with the grant of the organization are to be trained and this information is to be reported on the Title VI Training and Certification form.
+Please coordinate within your organization and submit only one form listing each staff person who has completed training.
+Do NOT submit multiple Title VI forms for each staff person who completes training.
 If there are new staff members who need to receive training during the year, please contact the Title VI Coordinator for inclusion on your form.

 - Though not mandated, it is strongly encouraged that Board members, front line volunteers, and contractors who work with the public, also receive training.

-- Even if your organization receives Title VI certification through another state agency or entity, each organization must still submit a Title VI form in the Commission online grants system.
+- Even if your organization receives Title VI certification through another state agency or entity, each organization must still submit a TN Arts Title VI form in the Commission online grants system.